tele0x/openshift-intel-tas/README.md

         limits:
           telemetry/scheduling: 1
   schedulerName: secondary-scheduler
+  affinity:
+    nodeAffinity:
+      requiredDuringSchedulingIgnoredDuringExecution:
+        nodeSelectorTerms:
+          - matchExpressions:
+              - key: power-policy
+                operator: NotIn
+                values:
+                  - violating
 ```

-In order to use our custom scheduler we must define `schedulerName` on the manifest. the name is defined in `06_configmap.yaml` under `KubeSchedulerConfiguration` object.
+In order to use our custom scheduler we must define `schedulerName` on the manifest. the name scheduler name was defined in `scheduling/secondary_scheduler_operator/06_configmap.yaml` under `KubeSchedulerConfiguration` object.
 To make sure the schedulerName is correct:

 ```